wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 # Design Element Basics

 In this guide, we will continue to the gallery tutorial to apply some designs and implement some best practices.
-We will also introduce the BodilessJS Design API.
+We will also introduce the Bodiless Design API.
 This is an opinionated set of tools and patterns for applying an extensible design system to a React site.
 It is inspired by principles functional css, atomic design and other functional programming paradigms (e.g., composition through higher order components).
 You can read more about it here, but at a very high level, it abstracts the building blocks of a design system - utility classes, tokens, elements and components -- to the site level, and allows a site builder to combine and compose them to style a site in a consistent manner -- or, to take an existing design system and extend or customize it to meet specific site needs.

 ## Prerequisites: